dmtfvn/artiful/README.md

 ### Course project defence:

->SPA about reating artistic cards, and building a collection
+>SPA about creating artistic cards, and building a collection

 **Used technologies:**
 >*ReactJS* -:- Library for web applications